stanley-fork/ragit/docs/chunks.md

 You build a knowledge-base from raw data files, like `.md`, `.txt`, `.pdf`...
 There are 3 kinds of files: unstaged files, staged files and processed files.
 If you're familiar with git, you must be familiar with the word "stage".
 Yes that's it.

-When you first run `rag init`, an empty knowledge-base is created.
-There's no staged file and no processed file.
-You then have to run `rag add` to stage files.
-For example, `rag add *.txt` will add all the text files in the directory to the staging area. `rag add` doesn't care whether the file actually exists or not. `rag add file_that_does_not_exist` would work perfectly and just add the file to the staging area.
+Ragit tries to be as git-like as possible.
+Staged files are like those in git and processed files are like committed files in git.
+You run `rag add *.txt` or `rag add --all` to stage files. `rag add` respects `.ragignore` file in the root directory (where `.ragit/` exists). `rag build` pops files from the staging area, create chunks for the file, then mark the file as "processed".

-When you run `rag build`, it pops a file from the staging area, creates chunks for the file, then mark the file as "processed".
-So, "processed files" are the files who have chunks and ready to be queried. `rag build` does care whether the file actually exists.
-If you run `rag add file_that_does_not_exist; rag build`, `rag add` would succeed and `rag build` would fail.
+If the file you're trying to `add` is already processed, its behavior depends on whether the file is modified since the last `rag build`.
+If it has been modified, it's staged again.
+The previously created chunks are not removed until `rag build` is run.
+If it hasn't been modified, it's not staged.
+It's not staged even when `--force` is set.
+In order to stage such file, you first have to run `rag remove <FILE>`.

 Once a file is processed, `rag query` can use the chunks from the file. `rag query` doesn't care whether the original file exists or not.
 Chunks have all the information that `rag query` needs, and it doesn't try to look for the original file.
 That means you can delete the original files after `rag build` is complete.